OctopusDeploy/docs/docs/administration/applying-operating-system-upgrades.md

 ---
-title: Applying operating system upgrades
+title: Applying Operating System Upgrades
 description: This is the procedure you should follow when applying patches to the Operating System where Octopus Server is hosted.
 position: 0
 ---